LassoSoft/LassoGuide/lasso_guide_source/language/threading.rst

 =================

 A new thread can be created by calling the `split_thread` method.
-This method requires being given a `capture` block.
+This method requires a capture block.
 The capture given to `split_thread` will be run in a new thread.
 This new thread will contain copies of the local variables that are active at the time the new thread is created.
 Changing the value of a variable in the new thread will not affect the variables that were active at the creation point.
 Additionally, the current self is cleared for the new thread.

 .. method:: split_thread()::pair

-   Takes a capture assigned as a givenBlock and runs that capture in a separate thread.
+   Takes a capture assigned as a capture block and runs that capture in a separate thread.
 Any local variables that would normally be available to that capture are copied and available in the new thread.
 This method also returns a pair object with file descriptors for writing and reading messages to and from the newly created thread.

 Thread with Capture